Varmaa: Release

 When Varmaa was scheduled for a theatrical release in January 2019, Shakthi Film Factory acquired the Tamil Nadu distribution rights.
-Despite E4's initial refusal to release it, after more than a year of deadlock, the film was released on 6 October 2020 on over-the-top (OTT) platforms.
+Despite E4's initial refusal to release it, Mehta said in March 2020 that the release was still possible.
+The film was eventually released on 6 October 2020 on over-the-top (OTT) platforms.
 It was released on Simply South and Tentkotta internationally, and within India on The Ally, Shreyas ET and ShemarooMe.
-The decision to release an alternate version of a film was compared to the announcement of Zack Snyder's Justice League, a director's cut of Justice League (2017).

-Reception
+Critical reception

 Varmaa received generally negative reviews from critics, many of whom compared it unfavourably to Adithya Varma.
 M. Suganth of The Times of India rated the film 2 stars out of 5, saying, "Instead of feeling new age-y, Varmaa comes across as old-fashioned and even crass at times.
 It gets Arjun Reddy all wrong."
 Suganth also felt many of the actors like Chowdhury were miscast and criticised the lack of onscreen chemistry between her and Dhruv.
 He concluded that Dhruv looks "sure-footed in some scenes and like a novice in some".
 Baradwaj Rangan of Film Companion wrote, "Not a single frame is distinctive, or shows that a major filmmaker is behind the camera.
 You get the feeling Bala was forced to direct this with his hands tied."
 Ranjani Krishnakumar of Firstpost wrote, "Varmaa is not rooted anywhere.
 The milieu does nothing for the film.
 Varma’s pain, which is what made Arjun Reddy intense, is heavily diluted.
 In fact, for the most part, he is just your average alcoholic, only too pampered."

 Manoj Kumar R of The Indian Express wrote, "After watching Varmaa, I could see why the producer thought it was not a good idea to release it in theaters.
 Bala's interpretation of Sandeep Vanga's material strips the larger-than-life aura around the self-indulgent, inconsiderate, alcoholic and self-destructive protagonist."
 However, he concluded that the film "is a unique, honest and bold interpretation of a character that we all love despite the breathtaking level of faultiness."
-Srivatsan S. of The Hindu wrote that "But the Bala Cut, as it would come to be known, is surprisingly cold and lifeless — even by the standards set by Adithya Varma — and edits out the dramatic bits of the Telugu original, only limiting to its plot points" and stated that the film was a "reinterpretation to his own Sethu".
+Srivatsan S. of The Hindu wrote that "the Bala Cut, as it would come to be known, is surprisingly cold and lifeless — even by the standards set by Adithya Varma — and edits out the dramatic bits of the Telugu original, only limiting to its plot points" and felt that the film was a "reinterpretation" of the director's 1999 film Sethu.
 Sudhir Srinivasan of Cinema Express gave the film a rating of one-and-a-half out of five stars and noted that "What would the Bala of today change about/add to this story that’s been told so many times now that you can predict its every beat?
 Well, it turns out that he hasn’t.
 He has settled to giving us a jaded, curtailed version instead".